Skip to footer

 6. Leg Straps/Tail Cords help keep the blanket from rotating on the horse.
 They are typically made from elastic and are removable and adjustable to fit a wide variety of horses.
 If a blanket does not have leg straps, it may have a tail cord, which runs under the horse's tail and connects the ends of the blanket together.
 Tail cords work similarly to leg straps but are not as secure.

 7. Tail Flaps can come in two sizes: standard and large.
 The benefit of having a larger tail flap is that it offers the horse more protection against wind or rain.
-However, if your horse is on the smaller side, a large tail flap could be too large and a standard flap may be more appropriate.
+However, a large tail flap could be too cumbersome if your horse is on the smaller side, and a standard flap may be more appropriate.

 What is Denier in Horse Blankets?